organicmaps/organicmaps.github.io/content/faq/map-15-edits-upload/index.md

 ---
 title: How edits are uploaded on OpenStreetMap.org, how conflicts are resolved?
+slug: How edits are uploaded on OpenStreetMap.org, how conflicts are resolved?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: